-- 36. The Audit Partnership and Grant Thornton LLP have an established and sound working relationship described in more detail within the Internal/External Audit Protocol presented to the (then) Audit Committee in March 2014.
-Each will continue to rely upon and draw from each other's work subject to the limits and duties determined by our respective responsibilities and professional standards.
-This enables evaluation and review of work leading to re-performance only where necessary.
-The Audit Partnership and Grant Thornton LLP regularly and share plans and reports. - 37.
-The Audit Partnership will also take account of the results and reports from any other external inspections or reviews when planning and undertaking audit work.
+- 31.36.
+The internal audit serviceAudit Partnership and Grant Thornton LLP have an established and sound working relationship described in more detail within the Internal/External Audit Protocol presented to the (then) Audit Committee in March 2014.
+We-Each will continue to rely upon and draw from each other's work subject to the limits and duties determined by our respective responsibilities and professional standards.
+This enables us to evaluate evaluation and review of work and onlyleading to re-performance only where necessary.
+We will The Audit Partnership and Grant Thornton LLP meet-regularly and share our-plans and reports. - 32.37.
+The internal audit serviceAudit Partnership will also take account of the results and reports from any other external inspections or reviews when planning and undertaking audit work.
 Where appropriate the Head of Audit Partnership or appropriately delegated representative will represent the service in consultation and discussion with external agencies, inspectors or regulators.